-Prior to owning a small business, Hughes worked in policy analysis and advocacy.
+She worked in policy analysis and advocacy.
 She served a year of AmeriCorps/Vista at the Venice Family Clinic (2000 2001).
 She worked at the Venice Family Clinic as a policy analyst.
 She worked at District Office of Congresswoman Linda T. Sanchez as the Congresswoman’s Senior Representative.
-Therese served as member and President of the California Women Lead, Los Angeles Chapter.
+Therese served as member and Co-President of the California Women Lead, Los Angeles Chapter.

-Ms. Hughes served as one of fourteen citizens on the Wyden-Hatch Congressional Health Committee representing California’s providers of primary, mental and dental health care for underserved populations and their clinics.
+Ms. Hughes served as one of fourteen citizens on the Wyden-Hatch Congressional Health Committee representing California’s providers of primary, mental and dental health care for underserved populations.
 She is a founding Board Member of the National Association of Free Clinics and, served as a Fellow in the California Women’s Foundation Women’s Policy Institute.

 Other work and volunteer experiences include: Senate Summer Fellow in the Senate Health Education and Welfare Committee (Minority).
-This work entailed working to increase access to organ transplants, raising awareness of transplant shortages with Fortune 500 Companies on behalf of the Honorable E. M. Kennedy (D-MA); Appointed Chair of the Ventura County Grand Jury’s Health, Education and Welfare Committee and local Ventura County committees.
+This work entailed working to increase access to organ transplants, raising awareness of transplant shortages with Fortune 500 Companies on behalf of the Honorable E. M. Kennedy (D-MA); Appointed Chair of the Ventura County Grand Jury’s Health, Education and Welfare Committee.

 Therese has a MA from UCLA’s – Luskin School of Public Affairs.

-Hughes received the Patriotic Service Award from the Conejo Valley Chapter of the Military Order of the World Wars for her work on women Veterans.
-Therese’s mother (Marcelle P. Swanson) served in the WAVES during WWII.
-Therese’s father (CDR.
-Harry J. Hicks, Jr, UUSN (Ret.) joined the USN before WWII.
-He was onboard the USS Pelias docked in Pearl Harbor on December 7th.
+She received the Patriotic Service Award from the Conejo Valley Chapter of the Military Order of the World Wars for her work on women veterans.
+Her mother served in the WAVES during World War II, and her father joined the Navy before prior to World War II.
+He was onboard the USS PELIAS docked in Pearl Harbor on December 7, 1941.
 He retired after 23 years of service.